AI agents: what they are and how to build them

 An AI agent is an AI system with a goal and a loop: it plans, produces an output, checks its work, and iterates.
-This page explains the basics, then shows when one agent is enough and when an AI agent swarm is the better fit.
+This page explains agent basics and why agent swarms outperform single-agent prompting for many real-world tasks.

 What is an AI agent?